-the two hemispheres where it is maximal and minimal, respectively.
+We next investigate the spatial origin of the lepton-number flux asymmetry.
+To this end we consider the evolutionary stage at 210 ms p.b. of the $11.2 M{\odot}$ model when the leptonnumber dipole has reached a large value.
+Figure 9 shows the radial evolution of the lepton-number (v_e minus \bar{v}e) flux for the two hemispheres where it is maximal and minimal, respectively.
 The integration avoids any projection or observer effects-the sum of the two hemispheric values yields the total lepton-number flux traversing a spherical shell of given radius.
-It is intriguing that most of the hemispheric difference builds up in the PNS mantle layer below the (average) neutrinospheres, which are located here at around 35 km.
-At this radius, the lepton-flux difference has nearly reached its asymptotic value, whereas only about 20-25% (or $3-4 \times 10^{55}$ s-1) arise at larger radii and are therefore more directly associated with the hemispheric asymmetry of the accretion flow.
+It is intriguing that most of the hemispheric difference builds up in the PNS mantle layer below the (average) neutrinosphere, which is located here at around 35 km.
+At this radius, the lepton-flux difference has nearly reached its asymptotic value, whereas only about 20-25% (or 3-4 × 1055 s-1) arise at larger radii and are therefore more directly associated with the hemispheric asymmetry of the accretion flow (cf. Sect.
+4.1).

 A different way of visualizing the radial evolution of the lepton-number flux is to study it along individual radial "rays" of our transport scheme.
-To this end we have performed a cut of our $11.2\,M\odot$ model in a plane containing the dipole direction at $210\,\mathrm{ms}$ p.b.
-Figure 9 shows the result with a color coding corresponding to the radial lepton-number flux as a function of location in this cut plane.
+To this end we have performed a cut of our $11.2 M{\odot}$ model in a plane containing the dipole direction at 210 ms p.b.
+Figure 10 shows the result with a color coding corresponding to the radial lepton-number flux as a function of location in this cut plane.
 The downward direction in the plots is the direction of maximum lepton-number flux.
 It is apparent that this hemisphere shows stronger convection inside the PNS than the other hemisphere.
 The flux asymmetry arises far below the average neutrinosphere, here indicated by a white circle.

-Most of the overall lepton-number emission (the monopole of the emission distribution) builds up in the envelope (i.e., the neutrino-cooling) region above the NS and is fed by the accretion downflows of lepton-rich material, whereas most of the dipole builds up around the PNS convection zone deep inside the NS and below the neutrinosphere.
-While the accretion flow also shows a dipole asymmetry as we will see, it is not responsible for the main effect of the asymmetry of the lepton-number emission.
+Most of the overall lepton-number emission (the monopole of the emission distribution) builds up in the envelope (i.e., the neutrino-cooling) region above the NS and is fed by the accretion downflows of lepton-rich material, whereas most of